albertony/cpufeatures/README.md

 ## CPUFeaturesCustomAction

 Windows installer custom action library for checking CPU features (extended instruction set support) of the executing processor.
+Based on the [Microsoft mode](#microsoft-mode) described above.
 Contains individual methods each checking a single specific CPU feature.

 The following are the exposed functions: